lsaint/python-docx-oss/docs/user/install.rst

 Installing
 ==========

-|docx| is hosted on PyPI, so installation is relatively simple, and just
+|docx| is hosted on `PyPI <https://pypi.org/project/python-docx-oss/>`_,
-depends on what installation utilities you have installed.
+so installation is relatively simple, and just depends on what installation utilities you have installed.

 |docx| may be installed with ``pip`` if you have it available::